Prasannna-Gunasekaran/T-Radar/README.md

 Step 3:
 	Run the edited index.html file using the opened chrome

-## After successful validations in Local machine you can then use the GitHub for hosting them.
+## Deployment to Github pages.

 CONDITIONS:

 1.The Repository should be Public.

-2.Make sure the Team members are invited to the Repository so that they can validate or work in parallel when required.(Only the Repository Owner can do this activity)
+2.Make sure the Team members are invited to the Repository so that they can validate or work in parallel when required (only the Repository Owner can do this activity).

     PATH: Settings/Access/Collborators/search through email and invite them.